exosphere-project/exosphere/docs/config-options.md

 - `instanceTypes` (array): An array of instance types specific to this cloud, can be left empty.
 See `docs/instance-types.md` for more information.
 - `flavorGroups` (array): An array of flavor groups specific to this cloud, can be left empty.
 See `docs/flavor-groups.md` for more information.
 - `desktopMessage` (null, string): Override message to show users who select a graphical desktop environment when creating an instance. `null` will display a default message, while an empty string will display no message.
+- `securityGroups` (null, JSON object): A map of default Security Groups for each cloud region, using `noRegion` as a fallback.
+See `docs/security-groups.md` for more information.

 ```javascript
 var cloud_configs = {